deeplearning540/deeplearning540.github.io/source/lesson06/content.rst

 .. admonition:: Exercise 1

-   The advantage of mini-batched based optimisation is ...
+   The advantage of mini-batched based optimisation compared to online gradient descent or full data set gradient descent is ...

    1. a mini-batch represents the entire data set and hence is enough to optimize on
-   1. a mini-batch represents the entire data set and hence is enough to optimize on

    2. the optimisation converges faster
-   3. the optimisation can be performed in memory independent of the data set size

    3. the optimisation can be performed in memory independent of the data set size

    4. the optimisation will converge always into a global optimum